neuefische/web-exercises/sessions/js-loops/while-random-number/README.md

 # `while` loop

 In contrast to for loops, a `while` loop does not need to know how many times it will run in advance.
-It will just run if a condition is met, and will stop otherwise.
+It will run if a condition is met, and will stop otherwise.

 Let's create a couple of random numbers and stop if they grow too big!